-- (a) the Board will be involved in reviewing significant ASX announcements and ensuring and monitoring compliance with this policy; - (b) the Company Secretary will be responsible for the overall administration of this policy and all communications with the ASX; - (c) other employees (if any) will report any material price sensitive information to the Company Secretary and they will observe the Company's no comments policy as set out below.
+- a. the Board will be involved in reviewing significant ASX announcements and ensuring and monitoring compliance with this policy; - b. the Company Secretary will be responsible for the overall administration of this policy and all communications with the ASX; - c. other employees (if any) will report any material price sensitive information to the Company Secretary and they will observe the Company's no comments policy.

-3.8.
-Company Secretary
+3.8 Company Secretary